Street Fighter III: 3rd Strike

-Street Fighter III 3rd Strike is the second follow-up to Street Fighter III, following Street Fighter III: 2nd Impact.
-Like its predecessors, it runs on the CP System III hardware.
-3rd Strike increased the character roster by adding five new characters, notably including Chun-Li.
-It also added further refinements to the previous game's play mechanics and rules.
-The game was well received in all of its versions and has since been regarded as one of the greatest fighting games of all time.
-On 29 May 2018, Street Fighter III: 3rd Strike - Fight for the Future was released as a part of the Street Fighter 30th Anniversary Collection for the Nintendo Switch, PlayStation 4, Steam, and Xbox One.
+Although not very popular upon release, it amassed positive reviews, and eventually gained a large cult following years after release.
+The game has a significant competitive gaming scene, which included Evo Moment 37 (also known as the "Daigo Parry"), often considered the most iconic moment in competitive gaming history.
+On May 29, 2018, Street Fighter III: 3rd Strike was released as a part of the Street Fighter 30th Anniversary Collection for the Nintendo Switch, PlayStation 4, Steam, and Xbox One.

 Gameplay

 Released in May 1999, the third and final installment of Street Fighter III brought back the classic Street Fighter II character Chun-Li, along with four new characters (Makoto, Remy, Q, and Twelve), extending the selectable roster to 19 characters, with Akuma now being a regular character.
 All of the returning characters from the previous Street Fighter III games were given new stages, endings, and voice actors for certain characters, continuing the overall storyline from where the first two games left off.

 The commands for air parries, throws/holds, and leap attacks were changed from 2nd Impact.
 Additionally, the player can perform a "Guard Parry" or a parry during a guard stun if the timing is right.
 A "Guard Parry" is also known as a "Red Parry" because the character turns red when performing it.
 The game also introduces a grade-based "Judgement System", in which the winning player in a single or two-player match is graded after the match based on offense, defense, techniques, and extra points.
 Special points are also awarded after fulfilling specific requirements.

 The single-player mode consists of fighting ten regular opponents, which includes a character-specific rival as the penultimate opponent and Gill as the final boss for each of the characters except for Gill himself, whose final boss is Alex.
 Despite his status as a regularly selectable character, the CPU version of Q can only be fought in the single-player mode as a secret challenger.
 The "Parry the Ball" minigame from Street Fighter III: 2nd Impact returns as well as a new version of the "Crush the Car" minigame from Street Fighter II.

-By clearing the game with every character including Gill, the extra options, such as infinite super arts, will be available for toggling on/off.

-Characters
+Characters and timeline

 All the characters from 2nd Impact returned, with the exception of Shin Akuma, a computer-controlled version of Akuma with more powerful techniques (although the character still exists in the game's code).
 All of the returning characters, with a few exceptions, had new voice actors for 3rd Strike.
 The following five characters were added to the roster: